voodooattack/when-ts/README.md

 - `@forever()` Must be defined at the very beginning of the program, and tells the state machine not to halt due to inactivity.
 In this case, the machine must explicitly end its execution via a call to `exit()`.
 Accepts no arguments.

-- `@input('name', policy?: 'once'|'always'|function)` Implementation dependent.
+- `@input(policy?: 'once'|'always'|function, input_name?)` Implementation dependent.
 Defaults to `once`.
 Must precede a constant/readonly variable declaration.
 Tells `when` to poll an external value and record its value as part of the state.
 The interpretation of what an input is depends on the implementation.
 It can be a command-line argument, a memory address, or an hardware interrupt.
 The `policy` argument specifies how frequently the polling is done: `once` is exactly once at startup, `always` is once per `tick`. `function` is user-defined function that implements custom logic and returns a boolean.

 ##### Examples